exercism/v3/languages/csharp/README.md

 Welcome to the workspace for Exercism v3's C# track!

-This area will contain everything needed to launch C# including:
+This area will contain everything needed to launch the C# track, including:

-- The new exercises
+- The new exercises.
 - An updated `config.json` file.
 - Reference documentation that help explain C# concepts for which no appropriate online document could be found.
 - C#-specific documentation for contributors.